acbass49/acbass49-data_projects_web/content/about.md

 ---------------------------
 ### About Me

 Hi!
 My name is Alex Bass.
-I recently graduated from Brigham Young University where I helped teach students econometrics and was an undergraudate fellow for the Center for the Study of Elections and Democracy.
-Now, I work at Echelon Insights as a Research Analyst.
+I recently started a graduate program at the University of Virginia in Data Science.
+I have been an analyst at the polling company Echelon Insights for almost 2 years now.

 Recently, I find myself doing data analysis and programming projects in my free time.
 I created this blog as a place to post some of these fun projects I work on off the clock.